keycult/keycult-resources/pages/mydoc/specs_no_2_tkl.md

 ### No. 2 Rev. 2

 The No. 2 Rev. 2 is the first batch of No. 2's manufactured in Raleigh, NC.
+No. 2 Rev. 2 parts are not compatible with previous revisions.

-The revision features small internal changes to help with manufacturing, the aesthetics of the keyboard are the same.
+- Small internal changes to help with manufacturing, the aesthetics of the keyboard are the same
+- PTFE alignment pins

 ## Build Guide